Suitable for everyone, these walk-in classes offer practical methods to improve the quality of our lives through meditation and Buddhist teachings.

 Class topics in February-May 2019 will be derived from this inspiring book, an explanation of the eight verses that comprise one of Buddhism’s best-loved teachings, Eight Verses of Training the Mind.
 This short poem shows how we can transform all life’s difficulties into valuable spiritual insights.
 Join these classes to learn practical ways to use this timeless wisdom to find meaning and happiness in busy modern life.

-March 25 – A Humble Mind Is a Powerful Mind
+April 22 – A Humble Mind Is a Powerful Mind (at the Skagit Food Co-Op)

 A: No. Buddha’s teachings are presented in a way that is accessible to everyone, and no religious obligation is required.